SanPen/GridCal/README.md

 ## Features

-GridCal is packed with feautures:
+GridCal is packed with features:

 - Large collection of devices to model electricity grids
 - AC/DC multi-grid power flow